MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

   * :save-data to store the data on disk or not.
 It is read if there is any.

 * 2020-10-27 0.12.0
   * User definable input field widgets are now possible to use.
 The type used is `QAUserWidget` and used question parameter is `userwidget`.
-Userwidget is a key pointing to a previously created object stored with method `.set-user-input-widget()` found in module QATypes.
+Userwidget is a key pointing to a previously created object stored with method `.set-widget-object()` found in module QATypes.
   * Type QARadioButton, QACheckButton input fields added.

 * 2020-10-24 0.11.0